-In line with the Department of Education's commitment to inspect all free schools within the first 3 years, an Ofstead inspection team visited the Family School in June 2017.
+In line with the Department of Education's commitment to inspect all free schools within the first 3 years, an Ofsted inspection team visited the Family School in June 2017.
+The full report can be found under USEFUL DOCUMENTS on this page.
 The Family School received an Outstanding grade for their work which highlighted key outcomes for pupils including:

 Pupils’ behaviour improves rapidly when they join the school.
 Pupils were unfailingly respectful, friendly, polite and honest during the inspection.
 There were no incidents of poor behaviour.
 Pupils are confident that staff deal with any form of bullying effectively.